cestpasphoto/alpha-zero-general/santorini/README.md

 And all of that in python language, no C.

-Compared to other AI I found (using no god power, other AI always starting first, my AI choose random player position)
-* about 70% winrate against [Ai Ai](http://mrraow.com/index.php/aiai-home/aiai/), set with a timelimit of 10sec/move + 10sec/build
+Compared to best AI I found:
+* >95% winrate against [Ai Ai](http://mrraow.com/index.php/aiai-home/aiai/) - 20 wins in 20 games
+  * Even running a degraded version of mine leads to >90% winrate - 10 wins in 10 games
-* 90+% win rate against [BoardSpace AI](https://www.boardspace.net/english/index.shtml), using BestBot
+* 98+% win rate against [BoardSpace AI](https://www.boardspace.net/english/index.shtml), using BestBot

+Details: games use no god power, other AI always starting first, both with random initial positions.
+Mine was running at 800 rollouts per move (50 for degraded version), Ai Ai was set with a timelimit of 15+15sec/move (about 900k iterations on my computer).